 2 cups red wine

-2 pounds potatoes, white or sweet, chopped (about 8 cups)
+2 pounds potatoes chopped into 1-inch chunks (about 8 cups)

 2 teaspoons each salt and pepper, or to taste